Murder Defense Lawyer John L. Calcagni, III

-Contact Murder and Manslaughter Criminal Defense Lawyer John L. Calcagni today at (401) 351-5100 to schedule a FREE CONSULTATION.
+Contact Murder Defense Lawyer John L. Calcagni today at (401) 351-5100 to schedule a FREE CONSULTATION.

 Murder as defined by State and Federal laws vary according to the jurisdiction.
 Common law, or judicial law, determines that murder by definition is the unlawful taking of the life of another human being without provocation, justification, or excuse.